-Work Station Location: The telecommuter's official work station location is considered to be the place where the employee's state-issued equipment is primarily located usually the telecommuter's home address.
+Workstation Location: The long-term telecommuter's official workstation location is considered to be the place where the employee's equipment (provided by employee or issued by MCR) is primarily located, usually the telecommuter's home address.

-MCR Policies: Telecommuters are subject to the same MCR departmental rules, policies, statutes, and procedures applicable to non-telecommuters including, but not limited to time and attendance, leave, insurance and other benefits.
+MCR Policies: Telecommuters are subject to the same unit, departmental and institution rules, policies, statutes and procedures applicable to non-telecommuters, including but not limited to time and attendance, leave, insurance and other benefits.

-Work environment: The telecommuter shall designate a telecommuting work site at their home, which allows the performance of their assigned work.
+Work Environment: The telecommuter shall designate a telecommuting work site at her/his home which facilitates the performance of assigned work.
 The telecommuter is responsible for maintaining a safe, healthy, professional and secure telecommuter work site.
-MeR management has the right to inspect the telecommuter work site upon notice during the times outlined in the telecommuting schedule.
+MCR management has the right to inspect the telecommuter worksite upon notice during the times outlined in the telecommuting schedule.

-Equipment, Supplies and Telephone/Data Connection: The employee will provide the necessary equipment and telephone/data and will be responsible for the installation, testing, and maintenance of such equipment and telephone/data connection.
+Equipment, Supplies and Telephone/Data Connection: The employee will provide the necessary equipment and telephone/data connection and will be responsible for the installation, testing and maintenance of such equipment and telephone/data connection.
 MCR will provide supplies necessary for the telecommuter to carry out assigned duties.
-The telecommuter is responsible for furnishing additional equipment not normally provided by the MeR.
+The telecommuter is responsible for furnishing additional equipment not normally provided by the MCR.

-For short-term telecommuters, the MCR will issue MCR laptops and install the necessary equipment.
-Due to portability and security issues, personal laptops may not be used for confidential MCR work.
-The MCR will maintain and repair only equipment provided to the telecommuter by the MCR.
-The telecommuter shall promptly report equipment malfunction to the MCR Help Desk at 882-7775.
+For short-term telecommuters who do not have an approved home computer, MCR will issue MCR laptops with needed software installed.
+Due to portability and security issues, personal laptops may not be used for work that is confidential or contains protected health information (PHI).
+MCR will maintain and repair only equipment provided to the telecommuter by the MCR.
+The telecommuter shall promptly report equipment malfunction to the MCR Help Desk at (573) 882-7775 or by calling MCR's toll-free number (1-800-392-2829).